apryor6/flask_accepts/README.md

 Simple, `pip install flask_accepts`

+Note, running the example code from the source directory will require Python 3.7 or greater as these leverage dataclasses.

 ### Basic usage

 Here is a basic example of an endpoint that takes a couple of URL query params and returns a new Widget.
 The `accepts` and `responds` decorators both take as positional arguments any number of dictionaries that will be passed to `flask_restful.reqparse.ArgumentParser` (see [here](https://flask-restx.readthedocs.io/en/stable/parsing.html)).
 A Marshmallow schema may be passed with the `schema` parameter.
 These different arguments can be mixed as you see fit.